lite-Dameon/Assembly_Language/README.md

 * assembly language program to find minimum and maximum of numbers in a array

 # revString-Q5.s
-* assembly language program to find reverse the input string
+* assembly language program to reverse the input string

 # sumOfNNums-Q2.s
 * assembly language program to find sum of first n natural numbers

+# transfer-Q4.s
+* assembly language program to transfer number in the array